daplazafer/true-immutables-for-java/README.md

 ## Usage

-Annotate your record with `@Immutable` to enforce immutability checks.
+Annotate your record or class with `@Immutable` to enforce immutability checks.
 Use the `@Immutable` annotation to exclude specific fields from immutability validation.

 ### Example